jorgenusan/nusan-electron/README.md

 yarn run start
 ```

-**Note**: You will need to download the back-end to be able to access and work on the application.
+>**Note**:
-Access the back-end repository located in the About section
+>You will need to download the back-end to be able to access and work on the application.Access the back-end repository located in the About section

 ## Build-installer